Vince-0/Log-parser/README.md

    - Unix timestamps: 1579127956

 2. Output Formatting:
+   - List of loaded keywords and their descriptions
    - File name displayed when first match is found in each file
-   - Clear separation between matches using horizontal lines
-   - Structured output with description and log entry pairs
+   - For each matched keyword:
+     - Description of the keyword
+     - Complete log line containing the keyword
+     - Separator line for clarity
    - Optional chronological sorting across all input files
    - Optional matched lines output only without readability formatting
-   - Optional keyword matches into csv output files
+   - Optional keyword matches into individual csv output files

 Usage:
 ------